IoTPanic/pixelpusher/README.md

 *POST*

+Create a new device that starts life attached to a project.

 #### /api/project/{PID}/device/{ID}

 *GET*

+Return a specified device's information.

 *PUT*

+Update the fields that were present in the protobuf.
+Some fields will be ignored.

 *DELETE*

+Delete a device from a project, if this device is attached in multiple projects it is only removed from the one specified.

 #### /api/project/{PID}/device/{ID}/channels

 *GET*

+Return an array of channels that are attached to a device in the scope of the project specified.

+Channels queried here can be mutated in the `/api/project/{PID}/channel/{ID}` path with the returned ID.

 *POST*

+Create a new channel for the device in the specified project.

 #### /api/project/{PID}/device/{ID}/matrixes

 *GET*

+Get matrixes for the given device which will have channel information in the protobufs as an array.

 *POST*

+Create a new matrix for the device in the specified project.

 #### /api/project/{PID}/channels

 *GET*

+Get the channels for the specified project as a protobuf array.

 *POST*

+Create a new channel in the project.
+Channels can only be in a single project at a time.

 #### /api/project/{PID}/channel/{ID}

 *GET*

+Query a single channel by ID that exists within the project specified by the PID.

 *PUT*

+Mutate the channel record specified by the ID and PID.

 *DELETE*

+Delete a specified channel from the project.

 #### /api/project/{PID}/channel/{ID}/matrixes

 *GET*

+Query matrixes by channel, returned as a protobuf array.

 *POST*

+Create a new matrix on the specified channel and project.

 #### /api/projects/{PID}/matrixes

 *GET*

+Return an array of all matrixes that are on the project.

 *POST*

+Create a new matrix for the project with the provided protobuf.

 #### /api/project/{PID}/matrix/{ID}